CearLab/ActiveLoc/doc/code/SetupGCSLinux.md

 # Now the key is loaded everytime you open a new terminal

+# Before proceeding, we create a group which will be used to
+# grant permisisons to the files in the docker container.
+# Thus, we proceed like this:

+    $ sudo groupadd -g 1042 developers

+# Now add your user to the group

+    $ sudo usermod -aG developers $USER

+# Now reboot anc check if $USER is in developers.
+If so, we run the following
+# (with sudo if necessary):

+    $ chown -R $USER:developers ~/.ssh
+    $ chmod -R 700 ~/.ssh

+# Remark: if you're not $USER but you're member of "developers" you still can't
+# push/pull git repositories.
+For this reason, all the times that we need to
+# push/pull, we will do it from local.

 # INSTALL DOCKER
 # We now proceed installing docker and docker-compose, which we will use for the
 # development environment.
 See https://docs.docker.com/engine/install/ubuntu/